Landry & Kling: History

-Landry & Kling Inc., dba Landry & Kling Global Cruise Services, is an approved minority women-owned and operated business, certified by the Women's Business Enterprise National Council (WBENC).
+Landry & Kling Inc., dba Landry & Kling Global Ship Solutions, is an approved minority women-owned and operated business, certified by the Women's Business Enterprise National Council (WBENC).

 Co-founders Joyce Landry & Jo Kling are cruise industry spokespeople who have been regularly interviewed and quoted for over three decades in domestic and international media including The New York Times, Money, TIME, The Economist, Travel + Leisure, Vogue, and many trade publications in the meetings industry.
 They have appeared twice on NBC's The Today Show.
 As speakers, seminar leaders, columnists and cruise line advisory board members, they influenced the growth of the corporate cruise market, which resulted in their induction into the cruise industry's Hall of Fame in 2009.

 In 2009, Landry & Kling introduced Seasite.com, the first web portal dedicated to the corporate & incentive cruise market, re-engineering the group quote process online with electronic search tools.

 Landry & Kling co-founder Jo Kling retired from the trailblazing company in April 2018.